 Can I Fight My DUI Charges?

-If you’ve been charged with drunk driving, it may seem like you have no choice but to plead guilty — the evidence is just too strong.
-But before you decide you are out of options, discuss your case with the legal team at DeVries + Kelly.
+If you’ve been charged with drunk driving, it may seem like you have no choice but to plead guilty – the evidence is just too strong.
+But before you decide you are out of options, discuss your case with the legal team at the DeVries Law Office.
 As a former Indiana deputy prosecutor, founding attorney Scott A. DeVries knows that drunk driving cases are not always as strong as they may seem.
 He is skilled at spotting weaknesses in the prosecution’s arguments and leveraging them to his clients’ advantage.

 Why Were You Pulled Over?

 Evidence may not be admissible if the traffic stop itself was illegal.
 To initiate a traffic stop, a police officer needs to observe you violating a traffic law, notice vehicle issues or suspect impairment based on driving behavior.

 The officer does not need to suspect drunk driving prior to making the stop, but there needs to be reasonable suspicion of something wrong based on an observed vehicle problem or driving issue.
 Things like “having a hunch” or thinking that the driver “looked suspicious” would not be legal reasons to pull you over.

 If the stop was illegal, we can file a motion to suppress any evidence obtained during the stop.

 Were There Problems With Testing Devices Or Test Administration?